PAKGHAN SERIES, DAY 9 – 12

 BORDER CEREMONY

-The final offering for dad was the famous Wahga border ceremony that takes place at the Pakistani Indian border.
+The final offering for Dad was the famous Wagah border ceremony that takes place at the Pakistan-India border.
 It’s a daily event of an intense, choreographed display of patriotism, with soldiers from both sides marching, high-stepping, and eventually lowering their national flags at sunset.

 Transgenders of Pakistan